Header Image for Windlesham Parish Council

 Parish Identity and Community Cohesion

-Reinforces the unique identities of each village.
+Reinforces the unique identities of each village, although may reduce inter village collaboration.

 Reduced civic identity and fewer opportunities for local engagement without formal representation.